Files.. 1

 Resources Directory Files

-Specific files of interest in the program resources directory are:
+Specific files of interest in the program resources directory are listed below.

 1. BeamData.loc that locates where beam data is stored.